Dogs (1977 film): Plot

 Back at the dorm, the students, having concluded that Michael has forgotten about them, walk to the library themselves.

 Back at Caroline's house, as Caroline goes to get dressed, she screams.
 A dog walks into the living room, and is quickly shot and killed by Harlan.
 However, several more dogs enter within a few seconds.
 Harlan and Caroline, holding her dog, exit the house.

 Michael and Howard arrive back at the dorm, finding it abandoned.
 Meanwhile, the other students are attacked by a pack of dogs and most of them barely escape into the library.

 In Caroline's garage, Harlan and Caroline board the door into the house.
 As they get into Caroline's car to leave, along with her dog, Caroline realizes that she left the keys in the house.
 Harlan tries to hotwire the car, but before he succeeds, the sound of the dogs stop.
 Harlan and Caroline go to the door from the garage to the house, but Harlan then decides that they should not go in.
 A few seconds later, a dog starts to enter through a doggy door.
 Harlan boards it, but then dogs try to enter through another doggy door.
 One of the dogs grabs Harlan by the leg and starts to pull on him, but he is rescued by Caroline and the two take refuge in the car.
 One of the dogs then tears through the wall and the pack enters.

 Back at SU, Michael and Howard are close to the library when they find two of the students dead.
 Howard panics and runs toward the library.
 Michael warns him to watch out.
 Howard desperately begs the students to let him in.
 However, a large dog jumps on him, knocking him through the glass door, and allowing the pack to enter.
 They presumably kill all the students.
-After the dogs leave, Michael finds the dead students in and near the library and looks resigned.
+After the dogs leave, Michael finds the dead students in and near the library and looks resigned and realizing that he failed to evacuate the students.

 Harlan and Caroline are chased by the dogs but they are able to drive away.
 Seeing a college police car on the side of the road, they stop and see three dead bodies, one of them being Michael.
 And now Harlan looks resigned too.
 Harlan and Caroline drive away in their car, and the man on the radio tells them that dog attacks very similar are happening in neighboring communities and that dogs were the only species in the attacks.
 While they are driving away, however, a cat makes a threatening sound.

+Production

+Principal photography began at Chula Vista, California and was completed in June 1976.